Wuhan East Lake ( Donghu Lake)

 East Lake, located in the eastern part of Wuchang District in Wuhan, Hubei Province, is the largest urban lake in China, covering a water area of 33 square kilometers.
 Divided into five major scenic zones—Tingtao, Moshan, Luoyan, Baima, and Chuidi—it offers a unique blend of natural landscapes and deep cultural significance.

 The lake's rich history dates back to the Han Dynasty and has long inspired legendary poets such as Qu Yuan and Li Bai.
 Over 120 aquatic plant species and several rare bird species contribute to its diverse ecosystem.
 The East Lake Greenway, completed in 2019, stretches 101.98 kilometers and connects multiple parks and wetland areas.
-It’s a popular destination for outdoor activities such as walking, jogging, and cycling, making East Lake Wuhan cycling a must-do for fitness and nature enthusiasts.
+It’s a popular destination for outdoor activities such as walking, jogging, and cycling, making East

 A major highlight is the East Lake Cherry Blossom Garden.
 Together with Hirosaki Park in Japan and the Cherry Blossom Festival in Washington D.C., it is considered one of the top three cherry blossom destinations in the world.
 Every spring, it draws millions of visitors.